comunica/Article-ISWC2023-SolidQuery/content/approach.md

 that have the current document URI as subject.
 If subjects contain fragment identifiers, we only consider them if the current document URI had this fragment identifier as well before it was dereferenced.
-For example, if a WebID with fragment identifier `#me` was discovered, then we only consider triples with the document URI + `#me` as subject.
+For example, if a WebID with fragment identifier `#me` was discovered, then we only consider triples with that full WebID as subject.

 #### Formal description